RidgeGate Up Close

 #1.
 In November of 2018, the Lone Tree Arts Center was the recipient of the SCFD’s coveted Rex Morgan Award.
 What is the SCFD, and who was Rex Morgan?

-Lisa: “The Scientific and Cultural Facilities District (SCFD) is a one percent sales tax on purchases in the seven-county Denver Metro area.
+Lisa: “The Scientific and Cultural Facilities District (SCFD) is a one-tenth of one percent sales tax on purchases in the seven-county Denver Metro area.
 The funding goes to support scientific and cultural non-profit organizations.

 Rex Morgan was instrumental in creating the SCFD in the late 80s.
 The award we received is named in his honor and recognizes his spirit of leadership and volunteerism in the community.”